GuillaumeGermain/CNN/README.md

 A full copy from a model to another identical model is actually quite easy.

 ### Limits of weight transfer
-I quickly noticed that we cannnot transfer weights between models with different structures.
+We cannnot transfer weights between models with different structures.
 The transfer actually works layer by layer, and only if the layer type and dimensions correspond.
 You cannot transfer a Dense layer to a Maxconvolution layer for instance.

-Some layers also happen not to have parameters, like MaxPool and Flatten.
+- Some layers like MaxPool and Flatten don't have trainable parameters, so we can simply ignore them.
+- Basically, if you change anything at the beginning of the model, you lose the capacity to transfer anything after this layer.
+This is a serious limitation.

-So basically, you start with the first layer, transfer parameters, and continue layer by layer until you meet a different type of layer.
+So you start with the first layer, transfer parameters, and continue layer by layer until you meet a different type of layer.

     model_new.layers[0].set_weights(classifier_1.layers[0].get_weights())